 Innovation Growth Lab (IGL) partners are diverse in terms of geographical location and organisational missions.

 Some are organisations directly engaged in supporting innovation, entrepreneurship and business growth, with an interest in exploring the adoption of randomised controlled trials (RCTs) to evaluate their activities or to improve the design and effectiveness of their programmes.

-Others are funders interested in building the evidence base and pushing forward the knowledge frontier by increasing the adoption of randomised controlled trials on innovation, entrepreneurship and growth research.
+Others are funders interested in building the evidence base and pushing forward the knowledge frontier by increasing the adoption of RCTs in innovation, entrepreneurship and growth research.

 However, they all share a common goal: to generate better evidence and improve the programmes and policies that support innovation, entrepreneurship and business growth, contributing to make our economies more innovative and entrepreneurial.